brianhelba/zipfile-deflate64/README.md

 * p7zip seems to now be living on as the [jinfeihan57/p7zip](https://github.com/jinfeihan57/p7zip) fork, which is packaged by Arch Linux, amongst others.
   * This seems to be active, and now can be built with CMake, but there's no support for building an external API.
-* Many re-implementations of 7-Zip, such as [py7zr](https://github.com/miurahr/py7zr) for Python, do not support Deflate64.
+* Many re-implementations of 7-Zip does not support Deflate64.
+* [py7zr](https://github.com/miurahr/py7zr), a re-implementation of 7-Zip for Python, support Deflate64 by inflate64.

 In the Python ecosystem in particular, there have been several unfulfilled requests ( [[1]](https://github.com/UCL-ShippingGroup/pyrate/issues/33)